Vaginal birth, c-section or emergency c-section

 - If your cervix is not dilating.

-If Anna has any concerns about what is happening in your labour she will be upfront.
+If we have any concerns about what is happening in your labour we will be upfront.
 The conversation will be about maximising the chance of having a successful vaginal birth, and obviously about your baby’s and your own safety.
 This is where your flexibility, to deviate from the original expected birth plan, will be very important.

 So how long will I have to stay in hospital once I have had my baby?
 It depends.